Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-- a compliance audit, including vis-à-vis regulations that are yet to be implemented; and
+- a compliance audit, including vis-à-vis regulations that are yet to be implemented (especially as the environmental regulations are rapidly evolving); and

 - soil and groundwater investigations taking into account the French national methodology on the management of contaminated land.
-The consultant chosen should be fully conversant with the French national methodology on the management of contaminated land, especially since such methodology, initiated in 1999 and substantially reformed in 2007, was further updated in April 2017.
+The consultant chosen should fully understand the French national methodology on the management of contaminated land, especially since such methodology, initiated in 1999 and substantially reformed in 2007, was further updated in April 2017.

 Can lenders be held liable for environmental offences?

-Not in this sole capacity: environmental offences are found by environmental authorities, which will regard the operator as a liable offender.
+Not in this sole capacity: environmental offences are found by environmental authorities, which will regard the operator or permit holder as a liable offender.